hazelcast/hazelcast/site/docs/operations/docker.md

 The `ports` section says that port 5701 from each container should be mapped to a port from the range 5701-5703.
-Increase the range if you would like to start more than 3 instances.
+Increase the range if you want to start more than three instances.

 ### Configuration